-- Make sure all communication is done through the Airbnb messenger.
+- Make sure all communication is done through Airbnb Messenger.

 How Does the Dispute Resolution Center Process Work?

 Airbnb will share with both parties what they deem appropriate to share.
 Airbnb will usually allow each party to state their version of the situation (only once) and will then base their decision on that.
-If you feel like you need to send more information to Airbnb during the process (before the case is closed), you should have a case manager assigned to you that you can forward that information onward to.
+If you feel like you need to send more information to Airbnb during the process (before the case is closed), you should have a case manager assigned to you so you can forward that information onward.